University of the Balearic Islands: Campus

 The university also has campuses in Ibiza and in Alaior, Menorca.
-These locations provide tuition in Business Administration and Management, Law, Nursing, Education and Tourism.
+These locations offer courses in Business Administration and Management, Law, Nursing, Education and Tourism.

 Rapid transit line

-The university campus is connected with the city center through the Palma metro line M1 (13 minutes) and the bus line 19 (22 minutes).
+The university campus is connected with the city center through the Palma metro line M1 and the bus line 19.

 The UIB metro station was inaugurated on April 25, 2007, but was closed later that year due to structural problems caused by flooding.
-Nowadays, it operates with regularity every 15 minutes.
+Now it operates with trains every 15 minutes.